Law Enforcement Action Partnership: The war on drugs

 LEAP pushes to end the war on drugs and legalize and regulate all drugs from a public health perspective as a means of reducing death, disease, and addiction associated with drug use and illegal drug sales.

 Global issues

 LEAP is dedicated to studying international criminal justice issues and practical solutions.
-LEAP considers domestic and international drug policies and their disastrous consequences, including violent criminal organizations, widespread corruption, suppression of free press, immigration crises, and state-sanctioned killings of drug users and dealers.
 LEAP looks to countries including Switzerland and Portugal for pioneering innovative drug policies focused on public health and safety.

 Membership

-Board of directors

-The Law Enforcement Action Partnership's executive board is chaired by Lt.
-Diane Goldstein (Ret.) of the Redondo Beach Police Department in California.
-Board members include: Matt Simon, Director of Public and Government Relations; Commissioner Trevor Velinor; Chief Mike Butler (Ret.), Longmont, CO; Chief Brendan Cox, Albany, NY; Maj.
-Neill Franklin (Ret.) of the Baltimore and Maryland State Police Departments; Lt.
-Sarko Gergerian, Winthrop, MA; Fmr.
-Captain Michael Harvey, Virginia; Chief Tom Thompson (Ret.), Sinclair Community College Public Safety Department; Capt.
-Leigh Maddox (Ret.)